lodash/lodash-webpack-plugin/README.md

 This plugin complements [babel-plugin-lodash](https://www.npmjs.com/package/babel-plugin-lodash) by shrinking its cherry-picked builds even further!

-DISCLAIMER: Using this plugin without enabling the proper feature sets will cause lodash functions to behave in unexpected ways.
-Calling the methods will still work, however they might return incorrect results.
+DISCLAIMER: Using this plugin without enabling the proper feature sets may cause lodash functions to behave in unexpected ways.
+Methods may appear to work, however they might return incorrect results.

 ## Install